samerset-rmn/kraisoft-test-website/README.md

 ## Additional project features (not required by the task)

-### Project structure
+### Components separation

 I divide components into "dumb" and "smart" ones.
 "Dumb" components are just presentational components that don't have any logic, only markup and styles.
 "Smart" components are containers that have logic and pass it to "dumb" components.
 This approach was introduced by Dan Abramov a long time ago in his [blog post](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 Its main idea is to separate concerns and make components more reusable.

-* **playwright** – Playwright tests
-* **public** – static files
-* **src** - project main codebase
-  * **declarations** – TypeScript declarations
-  * **features** - feature folders.
-Each feature has its own folder with components, hooks, utils etc. I prefer this approuch because it makes navigating in the codebase easier.
-We know that each feature contains all the necessary code in one place.
-  * **pages** – Nextjs pages
-  * **shared** - shared components, hooks, utils etc. Can be used anywhere in the project.

 ### TypeScript

 I'm using TypeScript in the project.
 It helps to catch errors at compile time, makes code more readable and maintainable.
-For me TypeScript makes writing code much faster because of autocompletion and type checking.
+For me TypeScript makes writing code much easier because of autocompletion and type checking.
 Overall it's just good.

 ### ESLint